sharanushettar644/Demo-project-doc/README.md

 In that second type , the Jenkins pipeline and shellscript, this code is for Qa environment ==
-And the code will  pull the latest images from ECR and build the docker file and tag the Docker file into two different type,
+And the code will  pull the latest images from ECR and tag the Docker image into two different type,

 > first one was tagging the docker images as `Qa-latest`.